vippsas/vipps-qr-api/vipps-qr-api.md

 ### Polling
 On OTP qrs, merchants will need to [poll](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#polling-guidelines) to get the result of the payment.
 In physical context, we recommend a polling interval of 1 second.
 Once a customer has scanned the QR, it is possible for merchants to show the customer a "waiting/spinner"-screen while they finish the payment.
 This will feel comforting for the user as they will get feedback that the payment is underway.

-Redirect from the QR-image to a waiting page has to be done by the merchant and does not happen automatically.
-Merchants will be notified of the QR scan by polling the `GET:/ecomm/v2/payments/{orderId}/details:` endpoint.
-Once the QR has been opened in the app, the `transactionId` field in `transactionLogHistory` will be set (it will not exist before the QR has been scanned).
+Redirect from the QR-image to a "waiting/spinner"-page has to be done by the merchant and does not happen automatically.
+Merchants must check the status of the QR code scan by polling the `GET:/ecomm/v2/payments/{orderId}/details:` endpoint.
+Once the QR code has been opened in the app, the `transactionId` field in `transactionLogHistory` will be set (it will not exist before the QR code has been scanned).
 Once this field is set, you can safely show a "waiting for user" spinning screen on your POS while the user finish the payment.

 ### Body once the QR has been opened by a user: